Skip to Content

 Twisted Flapjack (Snickers) at Hash House

-Play Bingo: Standing apart as the only place to play live bingo downtown Las Vegas, Plaza offers the game between 11 am – 9 pm daily with sessions starting on the odd hours.
-In addition to traditional bingo, Plaza’s game also offers a number of unique progressive jackpot games.
+Play Bingo: Standing apart as the only place to play live bingo downtown Las Vegas, Plaza offers the game between 11 am – 9 pm daily, with sessions starting on odd hours.

 Gamble Smoke-Free: Plaza is the ONLY casino downtown to offer a completely smoke-free gaming area.

-The new Brian Christopher Slots area is physically separated from the rest of the gaming floor (where smoking is still allowed) and offers a solid selection of new slot games.
+The smoke-free slots area is physically separated from the rest of the gaming floor (where smoking is still allowed) and offers a solid selection of new slot and table games.

-Grab an Outdoor Drink: Plaza’s new Carousel Bar is open for business, situated underneath Oscar’s dome.
+Grab an Outdoor Drink: Plaza’s new Carousel Bar is situated underneath Oscar’s dome.

 Although it was momentarily in doubt, the bar offers complimentary craft cocktails to those playing bar-top video poker.